Skip to content

 Option II: Use an Existing Connection

-If the toggle for Use an existing connection is turned on, then this will prompt you to configure the source datastore using the existing connection details.
+If the toggle for Add new connection is turned off, then this will prompt you to configure the source datastore using the existing connection details.

 Step 1: Select a connection to reuse existing credentials.